IBE160/SG-Gruppe-KI/proposal.md

 ---

-### ✅ Flow 8 – Optional: Connect Live Heart Rate (BLE)
+### ✅ Flow 8 – Connect Live Heart Rate (BLE Broadcast)

 **Trigger:**
-User taps “Connect Heart Rate” in Workout Player.
+User taps **“Connect Heart Rate”** inside the Workout Player (optional feature).

+**Requirements:**
+- A Bluetooth Low Energy (BLE) heart rate broadcasting device (e.g., Apple Watch in broadcast mode, Garmin / Polar / Fitbit watches with HR broadcast support, dedicated HR straps such as Polar H10 or Garmin HRM-Pro).
+- Browser or client must support Web Bluetooth (or native BLE on iOS/Android in future native app).

 **Steps:**
+1. User taps **“Connect Heart Rate”** in the Workout Player.
-1. App triggers Web Bluetooth scan for “heart_rate” BLE service.
+2. The app initiates a device scan for BLE devices exposing the standard **heart_rate** service.
-2. User selects HR-enabled device (e.g., Garmin watch broadcasting).
+3. User selects their device from the list (e.g., Garmin, Polar, Apple Watch in broadcast mode).
-3. Live BPM stream begins (1+ Hz refresh).
+4. A live BPM stream begins, typically with a refresh frequency of ≥1 Hz.
-4. Heart rate zones are visualized in real time.
+5. Heart rate is displayed in real time, including visualized zones/intensity markers.
-5. If AI live coaching is enabled → system triggers cues when HR exceeds thresholds for N seconds (e.g., “Reduce pace by 10% for 60s”).
-6. HR data is optionally buffered and linked to session log.
+6. If **AI Live Coaching** is enabled, the system evaluates HR against thresholds and may trigger real-time cues such as:
+   - *“Heart rate is too high – reduce pace for 60s”*
+   - *“You’re below target zone – increase effort slightly”*
+7. Live HR data may be buffered and stored as part of the active session in `WorkoutLogs` or associated with a specific entry.

 **APIs & Data:**
-- Web Bluetooth (client-side)
+- Live BLE communication via Web Bluetooth (client-side)
-- Optional: `POST /live/hr` batching for session-based HR logging
+- Optional: `POST /live/hr` for batching HR logging linked to a session
+- Data stored under:
+  - `WorkoutLogs` (session HR trace)
-- Stored in `WorkoutLogs` or `AppleHealthSamples` equivalent
+  - or appended to `AppleHealthSamples` (if unified HR sample storage is used)

 **Success Outcome:**
-✅ Live heart monitoring enhances workout, optionally driving micro AI feedback.
+✅ User receives continuous heart rate feedback during the workout, optionally enhanced by real-time AI coaching for optimal pacing or safety.

 **Failure / Fallback:**
-❌ BLE not supported → user prompted to continue without HR.
+❌ BLE not supported on the device/browser → user is informed and may proceed without HR.
+❌ Device not detected or not broadcasting → user is prompted to retry or check device settings.
-❌ Connection lost → retry button or auto-reconnect prompt.
+❌ Connection drops mid-session → app offers auto-reconnect or “Continue without HR” option.

 ---